 The ultimate goal of using a budgeting app is to keep track of money successfully – spend less money than you earn.
 Your bank account balance will determine whether or not you can afford a home, live comfortably or be able to retire.

-The best budget app will import and classify transactions for you, and the background calculations in these budget apps will help you figure out trends and averages.
+The best budgeting app will import and classify transactions for you, and the background calculations in these budget apps will help you figure out trends and averages.

-YNAB helped me get started with creating my monthly budget and got me back on track with my finances.
+YNAB helped me create my monthly budget and got me back on track with my finances.
 Once I understood my monthly budget, everything fell into place.

 Whether you are a parent or a student, our picks are flexible enough to fit various financial situations and priorities.
-Think about the features that are most important to you and begin your journey towards financial freedom today.
+Think about the most important features to you and begin your journey towards financial freedom today.

-As you will soon come to realize, just being able to keep track of your money will have a significant effect on your spending and saving habits.
+As you will soon realize, just being able to keep track of your money will significantly affect your spending and saving habits.